-If you want a bright white interior finish, consider using our newest product: Single Sided WarehouseFoil with a White Vinyl side (it’s available in both a perforated version and a solid vapor barrier version).
+If you want a bright white interior finish, consider using our foil/white product: Single Sided WarehouseFoil with a White Vinyl side.

 If you need ANY advice or have questions, please contact us anytime.
 Send Pictures or even a video!
 This really helps us understand your building better and helps us recommend the best options for your situation.